What's New?

 - Added a progress bar to show progress while downloaded zip file is being

-unzipped by the Web Update Wizard.
+unzipped by the Software Update Wizard.
 Affects Zipfile= keyword only.

 What's new in Version 3.0.0.13 (released 22 December 2005)